chriswells0/freebsd-scripts/README.md

 * replaceText: Replaces the specified text with the provided text.
 * commentLine: Comments a line by prefixing with # or a provided value.
 * uncommentLine: Uncomments a line by removing # or a provided value.

-## Scripts

-[backup-apache](backup-apache) backs up Let's Encrypt certs (if present), Apache includes, and the www directory.
-If Apache is installed in a jail, you can provide the path to the jail to back up from there.

----

-[backup-config](backup-config) backs up common config files that may have been modified on the system.
-Includes /etc and /usr/local/etc from the host as well as all jails plus configs for OSSEC and DKIM.

----

-The [portsfetch](portsfetch) script can be used to switch to the current quarterly branch for FreeBSD ports and to update your local ports tree after switching.
-See [Using Quarterly Ports on FreeBSD](https://chriswells.io/blog/using-quarterly-ports-on-freebsd) for background information and usage instructions.